User Story Tutorial - How to Write Confirmation?

 Entering confirmation step

-4. You may enter the expected result for this step but for this case, since the result is pretty obvious - The item page opened, so we just skip it.
+4. You may enter the expected result for this step, but for this case, since the result is pretty obvious (the item page will open), we will skip it.

 5. Press Enter to proceed to the next step.

-6. Enter Select all required attributes as step.
+6. Enter Select all required attributes as the step.

 Entering second step